 Bitcoin, on the other hand, is intended to simulate a commodity like gold.
 There is only a limited amount of gold in the world, and with every gram of gold that is mined, the gold that still remains becomes harder and harder to extract.
 As a result of this limited supply, gold has maintained its value as an international medium of exchange and store of value for over 60 years, and the hope is that bitcoin will do the same.

-Okay, but I’m sure you’re asking what will happen to the value of my bitcoin.
+Okay, but I’m sure you’re asking what will happen to the value of my Bitcoin.
 Well, the short answer is nobody knows.
 In 2016, a week after the event.
-Not much happened to the exchange rate of bitcoin against the US.
+Not much happened to the exchange rate of Bitcoin against the US.
 Dollar, where bitcoin was trading at around $650 at the time of the event.
 A week later, the rate was about $675.
 So not much of a change.
-Many believed that the anticipated rise in price actually occurred between three months and a year ahead of the event itself, where bitcoin was trading around $300 a year prior and $430.03 months before the having occurred.
+Many believed that the anticipated rise in price occurred between three months and a year ahead of the event itself, where bitcoin was trading around $300 a year prior and $430.03 months before it occurred.
 But that was a different time.

 The important thing to remember is this bitcoin was designed to be valuable first, in that there will only ever be a specific number of them in existence, and that inflation in bitcoin’s economy is kept in check by slowing its distribution through the process of having.
 I hope this gives you a better idea of what bitcoin is and why it’s an important feature of what gives bitcoin its value.

 Now, you may still have some questions.
 If so, just leave them in the comments section below.

 The next bitcoin halving is expected on Mar 02, 2024.